Weweni Zhichge: Building Community Research Together Through Hide-Tanning (Panel Discussion)

 Speakers

-Dr. Larissa Speak is an Assistant Professor and Co-Director of the Mino-waabandan Inaakonigewinan Indigenous Law and Justice Institute at the Bora Laskin Faculty of Law.
-She is a member of Fort William First Nation with both Anishinaabe and settler roots.
-Her work focuses on Anishinaabe law and practices through community engagement and land-based practices.
+Larissa Speak, Assistant Professor and Co-Director Mino-waabandan Inaakonigewinan Indigenous Law and Justice Institute at the Bora Laskin Faculty of Law, and member of Fort William First Nation

 Registration